-Boston Bridge is delighted to announce its recent affiliation with the MIT AgeLab in Cambridge.
+Boston Bridge finished up its successful first year as an affiliate with the MIT AgeLab in Cambridge.
 The AgeLab, under the direction of Dr. Joseph Coughlin, “was created in 1999 to invent new ideas and creatively translate technologies into practical solutions that improve people’s health and enable them to ‘do things’ throughout the lifespan” (taken from the AgeLab website).

 We now have a permanent home at MIT for our ongoing professional development forums.
 In return for our new home and association with a world class academic institution, we are thrilled that Boston Bridge members who work directly with older adults will be of assistance to Dr. Coughlin and the AgeLab staff.
 We look forward to a rewarding and successful partnership.